 For this recipe, we boiled the potatoes with their skins on.
 Once the potatoes are cooked, the skins slip right off.
 But, you could peel your potatoes first, if you like.

-If you’re going to make pasta you can’t be worries about getting everything dirty.
+If you’re going to make pasta, you can’t be worried about getting everything dirty.